aminrj/aminrj.github.io/_posts/2026-04-03-ai-agents-security-course-article.md

 ---

-## Part 6: Five Controls That Actually Work
+## Part 6: five controls that actually work

 The threat model above is not a reason to stop building.
 It is a reason to build differently.
 These five controls address the highest-impact risks without requiring architectural overhaul.